CRitsu/blog/README.md

 Nothing to worry about.

 ## Web Font memo

+**There was nothing about web font now but just left it as a memo and will delete when I get time to arrange it.**

 Loading a large size font should not let users to be waiting too much.